o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

 ## Download the PyShapeExample Gem sample

+Now that you've completed this tutorial, you can compare your MyPyShapeExample Gem to the sample, **PyShapeExample** Gem, in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample).

-This tutorial is based off of the PyShapeExample Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/py_gems/PyShapeExample).
-You can download this sample and load it in the Editor.
+To download this sample and load it in the Editor:

 1. Download or clone the repository.
-The PyShapeExample Gem is located in `sample-code-gems/py_gems/PyShapeExample`.
+The PyShapeExample Gem is located in `<repo>\sample-code-gems\py_gems\PyShapeExample`.

     ```cmd
     git clone https://github.com/o3de/sample-code-gems.git